 Resource owners need to be able to control access to their resources.
 In the use cases described in TR23.700-95, the resource owner is the UE's user, or the UE's user has been given permission by the subscriber to authorize access to the resource.

-Editor's note: need to check with SA6 whether this is a correct interpretation of the SA6 use cases.

 5.2.3 Potential security requirements

 Authn-1-ResOwner: when giving or revoking authorization, the resource owner shall be authenticated.